tamert/youtrack-client/README.md

 The bugtracker [YouTrack](http://www.jetbrains.com/youtrack/) provides a [REST-API](http://confluence.jetbrains.net/display/YTD3/YouTrack+REST+API+Reference).
 Because a lot of web applications are written in [PHP](http://php.net) I decided to write a client library for it.
 To make it easier for developers to write connectors to YouTrack.

-Basically this is a port of the offical python api from Jetbrains.
 The initial development was sponsored by [Telematika GmbH](http://www.telematika.de).
+The current development is made by nepda.

 The source of this library is released under the BSD license (see LICENSE for details).

 ## Requirements

-* PHP 5.3.x (Any version above 5 might work but I can't guarantee that.)
+* PHP 5.3.x (Tested with >= 5.5, Travis runs tests with 5.3, 5.4 and 5.5)
 * curl
 * simplexml
-* YouTrack 3.0 with REST-API enabled
+* YouTrack 3.0+ with REST-API enabled (currently, the production system runs with YouTrack 5.0.3)

 ## Usage

     <?php
-    require_once("YouTrack/src/Connection.php");
+    require_once("YouTrack/Connection.php");
     $youtrack = new \YouTrack\Connection("http://example.com", "login", "password");
     $issue = $youtrack->getIssue("TEST-1");
     ...